December 2023

 Perfect 3 Day Itinerary for the Christmas Markets at Strasbourg, France

 Visiting the Christmas Markets in Europe has been high on my must see list but it has been difficult with in the past few years with the pandemic both restricting travel and in some cases cancelling the markets all together.
-Finally, 2022 allowed for the revival of this century old tradition as return to normalcy.
+Finally, 2022 allowed for the revival of this century old tradition with return to normalcy and we were able to visit in 2023.

 Know before you go